TrainTheTrainer/ELIXIR-EXCELERATE-TtT/courses/Oeiras_2017_January/README.md

   * Create a group discussion and its annotation;

 ---
 >  Challenge: <br>
 > - Read the Sofware Carpentry Instructor training document on [Concept maps](https://github.com/swcarpentry/instructor-training/blob/gh-pages/_episodes/08-memory.md) <br>
 > - If you want you can find further material on [Wikipedia](https://en.wikipedia.org/wiki/Concept_map) <br>
 > - Choose a topic that can be explained/taught in 3 minutes <br>
 > - Write Learning Objectives and Outcomes  <br>
 > - Draw a concept map <br>
 > - Make a 3 minute presentation (with or without slides) <br>
-> On Day 3, you will be videoed while presenting in group and receive feedback.
+>   You will be videoed while presenting in group and receive feedback.
 >
 ---